httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 {::boilerplate bcp14-tagged}

-The terms "HTTP message", "HTTP request", "HTTP response", `absolute-form`, `absolute-path`, "effective request URI", "gateway", "header field", "intermediary", `request-target`, "sender", and "recipient" are used as defined in {{HTTP1}}.
+The terms "HTTP message", "HTTP request", "HTTP response", "target URI", "gateway", "header field", "intermediary", "request target", "sender", "method", and "recipient" are used as defined in {{HTTP}}.

-The term "method" is to be interpreted as defined in {{Section 4 of HTTP}}.

 For brevity, the term "signature" on its own is used in this document to refer to both digital signatures (which use asymmetric cryptography) and keyed MACs (which use symmetric cryptography).
-Similarly, the verb "sign" refers to the generation of either a digital signature or keyed MAC over a given input string.
+Similarly, the verb "sign" refers to the generation of either a digital signature or keyed MAC over a given signature base.
 The qualified term "digital signature" refers specifically to the output of an asymmetric cryptographic signing operation.

+This document uses the following terminology from {{Section 3 of STRUCTURED-FIELDS}}
+to specify data types: List, Inner List, Dictionary, Item, String, Integer, Byte Sequence, and Boolean.

+This document defines several string constructions using {{ABNF}} and uses the following ABNF rules: `VCHAR`, `SP`, `DQUOTE`, `LF`.
+This document also uses the following ABNF rules from {{STRUCTURED-FIELDS}}: `sf-string`, `inner-list`, `parameters`.
+This document also uses the following ABNF rules from {{HTTP}}: `field-content`.

 In addition to those listed above, this document uses the following terms: